Texas Tech University Center at Junction: History

-The land where the campus is located was given by Kimble County, Texas, to the State of Texas to establish an institution of higher education.
+The land where the campus is located was given by members of the Jetton Family Estate and Kimble County, Texas, to the State of Texas to establish an institution of higher education.
 In 1951, Texas A&M University opened an adjunct campus at Junction, and for several years, the site was used as a college preparatory and research center.
 In 1971, the campus was given to Texas Tech University by the Texas Legislature.
 Since then, Texas Tech has offered intensive academic courses between May and August at the center.
 Traditionally, the majority of courses have related to field science and art, but many other courses have been taught.

 Since 2000, year-round academic programs for the Texas Hill Country have been offered by Texas Tech, using the Center at Junction as a base of operations.
 University and community-college partnerships were established, and local academic teaching sites were founded in donated or leased space in the Fredericksburg and Marble Falls.
 These teaching sites host year-round academic programs, with videoconferencing courses often meeting simultaneously at the three sites.